ericflo/mediasummon/README.md

-To set it up to start when your system starts, set up a systemd configuration in `/lib/systemd/system/mediasummon.service` like so, making sure to edit the `ExecStart` to point to your downloaded binary, which in this case is set to `/home/USERNAME/mediasummon`:
+To set it up to start when your system starts, set up a systemd configuration in `/lib/systemd/system/mediasummon.service` like so, making sure to edit the instances of `USERNAME` to your actual username and change `mediasummon_linux_amd64` to the executable for your system:

 ```ini
 [Unit]